+Travel writer.
 Voice actor.
 TV personality.
 Disability advocate.

 It’s difficult to encapsulate all of Sylvia Longmire’s experiences and talents in one place.
-In addition to the above, she is an award-winning accessible travel writer and photographer, travel agent, author, entrepreneur, and disability rights advocate.
+In addition to the above, she is an award-winning accessible travel writer and photographer, author, entrepreneur, and disability rights advocate.
 She is also a service-disabled US Air Force veteran, full-time wheelchair user, single mother, and the former Ms. Wheelchair USA 2016.

 Sylvia is the founder of the award-winning Spin the Globe travel blog, on which she shares her adventures traveling around the world in a power wheelchair.
 She focuses on the wheelchair accessibility of her destinations, encouraging fellow wheelchair users to explore the world.
-Her accessible travel writing has been featured in The New York Times, New Mobility magazine, The Orlando Sentinel, and Lonely Planet, and she has published three accessible travel-related books.
+Her accessible travel writing has been featured in The New York Times, New Mobility magazine, The Orlando Sentinel, and Lonely Planet, and she has published four accessible travel-related books.

-As a result of her travels, Sylvia has created and produced over 130 travel-related videos and created thousands of photographs highlighting the accessibility of destinations around the world, as well as representing wheelchair users everywhere.
+As a result of her travels, Sylvia has created and produced over 150 travel-related videos and created thousands of photographs highlighting the accessibility of destinations around the world, as well as representing wheelchair users everywhere.
 These videos are where her voiceover work truly began.

 Sylvia is actively seeking opportunities for commercial, television, print, and voiceover projects.
 She is particularly enthusiastic about work that will emphasize and help increase media representation of people with disabilities.